Skip to main content

 3 Pharmaceutical Form

-Metopirone capsules 250 mg are white to yellowish white oblong soft gelatin capsules marked HRA on one side in red ink.
+Metopirone capsules 250 mg are white to yellowish white oblong soft gelatin capsules marked M01 on one side in red ink.

 4 Clinical Particulars